y13i/aws-meta-pipeline/README.md

   --parameter-overrides "FullRepositoryId=${yourGithubUsername}/aws-meta-pipeline"
 ```

-3. Then open [Connections](https://console.aws.amazon.com/codesuite/settings/connections) and make the connection `AVAILABLE`.
+3. Open [Connections](https://console.aws.amazon.com/codesuite/settings/connections) and make the connection `AVAILABLE`.

 4. Modify `template.cfn.json`, commit and push it.
-Then pipeline applies the change.
+Then the pipeline applies the change.